VT-CRO/Workcell-ROS/README.md

 To run the printer node

+    export PRINTER_ID=1 # This is an integer that is unique to a specific printer node
+    # If you want to permanently save the printer ID use the following command:
+    # echo "export PRINTER_ID=1" >> ~/.bashrc
     ros2 run mc2425 printer

 To run the pickAndPlace node

     ros2 run mc2425 pickAndPlace

-To add a part to the shelf
+~~To add a part to the shelf~~ DEPRECATED

     ros2 run mc2425 addPrint --ros-args -p printer:=<INTEGER> -p height:=<FLOAT> -p name:=<STRING> -p author:=<STRING>